abitabir/yordevs-quiz-night-2023/README.md

    - There is no focus indicator on the `Blogs` navigation link.
    - The tab order is awesome!

+1. What are `<div>` tags used for in a HTML document?
+   - To replace paragraphs (i.e. `<p>` tags).
+   - To create hyperlinks.
+   + To logically divide the document.
+   - To create space between sections of a document.

 1. What is the correct JavaScript syntax for opening a new window called "yd" ?

    - ```JavaScript